wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

 We have fixed all the minor comments below.

+- We have fixed all occurances of bare `new`.

 - P2, ”communicate via exactly one series of channels”: What is meant by series of channels?

-- @Reviewer2: Fix occurances of bare `new`.

 - @Reviewer2: P28, ”Let this process be let this be Pi...”: grammar